Womb (uterus) cancer

 Womb cancer risk is strongly related to age with 100 per cent of women diagnosed in Northern Ireland being over the age of 30 years at the time of diagnosis.

-It is most common in women aged 70-74.
+It is most common in women aged 70 to 74.
 The rate decreases in older women.

-Womb cancer accounts for about 3 per cent of all cancers diagnosed in women.
+Womb cancer accounts for about three per cent of all cancers diagnosed in women.